WinrichSy/AmazonGamesRecommender/README.md

 #### Recommendations based on asin Description
 `Enter choice of number: 2`

-You will then be prompted with the following message:
+You will then be prompted with the following message
 `Enter an asin (q to quit): `

 Entering q or Q will go back to the main menu.
 Inputing an invalid asin value will output an wanring message and return back to the main menu.
 Inputting a valid asin will return top 10 recommended itmes for you.